OTRF/ThreatHunter-Playbook/attack_matrix/windows/discovery/query_registry.md

 ## Description
 Adversaries may interact with the Windows Registry to gather information about the system, configuration, and installed software.

-The Registry contains a significant amount of information about the operating system, configuration, software, and security.1 Some of the information may help adversaries to further their operation within a network.
+The Registry contains a significant amount of information about the operating system, configuration, software, and security.
+Some of the information may help adversaries to further their operation within a network.

 Source: [T1012_Query\_Registry](https://attack.mitre.org/wiki/Technique/T1012)